Ndjoli/Coffee-sales-Dashboard-Excel-project/README.md

 # Coffee-sales-Dashboard-Excel-project
-In this project, I developed a visually engaging and user-friendly Excel dashboard that tracks the sales of four coffee types across multiple countries.
-The dashboard enables users to filter and explore the data dynamically using built-in interactive tools.
+The purpose of this project was to design an interactive Excel dashboard that visualizes the sales performance of four types of coffee across different countries over time.
+The dashboard aimed to provide stakeholders with a clear, dynamic overview of sales trends and geographical performance.
+The completed dashboard provided a powerful yet simple tool for visualizing coffee sales data.
+Users could easily explore how different types of coffee performed in various countries over time, identify sales patterns, and make data-driven decisions.
+This project demonstrated my ability to turn raw data into actionable insights using Excel’s built-in BI capabilities.